florapython/POMDP/README.md

 If you want to play with the code, open test_tiger.py

-Implementation of Hansen 1998 : "Solving POMDPs by Searching in Policy Space"
+Next step : Implementation of Hansen 1998 : "Solving POMDPs by Searching in Policy Space"